bor0/gidti/manuscript/chapter3.md

 f (x, left y') = right (x, y')
 ```

 This notation (which is pretty similar to how we would write it in Idris) uses `(x, y)` to denote product type, that is, extract values from a product-type pair, and `left` and `right` to denote value constructors for sum type in order to extract values from a sum-type pair.
-In the second part of this book we will introduce Idris and its syntax.
+In the second part of this book, we will introduce Idris and its syntax.

 X> ### Exercise 11
 X>
-X> Try to use some of the proofs in the earlier chapters as a motivation and work them out by using intuitionistic logic.
+X> Try to use some of the proofs in the earlier chapters as motivation and work them out by using intuitionistic logic.

 [^ch3n1]: Unlike in set theory, where they are defined in terms of relations.

 [^ch3n2]: Dependent types allow proofs of statements involving first-order predicates, compared to simple types which correspond to propositional logic.
 While useful (since we can check whether an expression fulfills a given condition at compile-time), dependent types add complexity to a type system.
 In order to calculate type "equality" of dependent types, computations are necessary.
-If we allow any values for dependent types, then solving an equality of a type may involve deciding whether two programs produce the same result.
+If we allow any values for dependent types, then solving equality of a type may involve deciding whether two programs produce the same result.
 Thus, the check may become undecidable.

 [^ch3n3]: This is what makes Idris a so-called proof assistant.
 In general, Idris combines a lot of functionalities from mainstream languages (Java, C, C++) and some functionalities from proof assistants, which further blurs the line between these two kinds of software.

 [^ch3n4]: A _Turing machine_ is a very simple abstract machine designed to capture our intuitive understanding of _computation_ in the most general sense.
 Any formal system that can simulate a Turing machine, and thus also perform arbitrary computations, is called _Turing complete_.

-[^ch3n5]: For this reason the typed lambda calculus is not Turing complete, while the untyped lambda calculus is.
+[^ch3n5]: For this reason, the typed lambda calculus is not Turing complete, while the untyped lambda calculus is.
 Fixed-point combinators provide flexibility, but that has its drawbacks.
 They can be non-terminating - loop indefinitely without producing an answer.
 While non-termination has its uses for software (e.g. a program keeps running until we choose to close it), termination is important for mathematical proofs as we will see in section 4.2.

-[^ch3n6]: Collections in general are considered to be subcollections of some large universal collection, also called the universe.
+[^ch3n6]: Collections, in general, are considered to be subcollections of some large universal collection, also called the universe.
 Depending on the context, the definition of this universe will vary.

-[^ch3n7]: As a consequence that we need to construct an object as evidence in order to prove something, the law of excluded middle {$$}P \lor \lnot P{/$$} is not valid in this logic, whereas in classic mathematical logic this is taken as an axiom.
+[^ch3n7]: As a consequence that we need to construct an object as evidence in order to prove something, the law of excluded middle {$$}P \lor \lnot P{/$$} is not valid in this logic, whereas in classical mathematical logic this is taken as an axiom.
 For some propositions, for example, {$$}P{/$$} is an odd number or not, there are proofs that we can provide.
 However, for some propositions this is impossible, for example, {$$}P{/$$} is a program that halts or not.
-Unlike classic mathematical logic, in this logic the law of excluded middle does not exist due to the undecidability problem.
+Unlike classical mathematical logic, in this logic, the law of excluded middle does not exist due to the undecidability problem.

 [^ch3n8]: It is provable in case we can construct an object of such type, and not provable otherwise.